ietf-rats-wg/eat/draft-ietf-rats-eat.md

 "BUNDLE":
 : The second array item MUST be a JSON-encoded Detached EAT Bundle as defined in this document.

+"DIGEST":
+: The second array item MUST be a JSON-encoded Detached-Submodule-Digest as defined in this document.

 As noted elsewhere, additional EAT types may be defined by a standards action.
-New type specifications MUST address the integration of the new type into the Nested-Token claim type for submodules.
+New type specifications MUST address the integration of the new type into the Submodule claim type for submodules.

 #### Submodule Claims-Set